IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/ingestprocess.rst

 user's files and archive it in an application-neutral, easily-readable format.
 What does this mean? - Commercial applications such as SPSS and Stata use their own, proprietary formats to encode their files.
-Some companies publish the specifications of their formats (Thank you Stata - much appreciated!), some don't (SPSS - yes, we are still frowning at you here at the Dataverse Project).
+Some companies publish the specifications of their formats.
 Either way, reading these specially-formatted files requires some extra knowledge or special software.
 For these reasons they are not considered ideal for the purposes of archival preservation.
 Dataverse stores the raw